 Graydon: Oh, that’s so interesting!

 Abbey: …Like calories.
 I don’t want people to count calories.
 I want people to trust their body to let them know how much they should be eating.
-Also to take the good food/bad food mentality away, and focus on things that are rich-in such as rich in fiber rather and things that are low-in such as low in carbs.
+Also to take the good food / bad food mentality away, and focus on things that are rich-in, such as rich in fibre rather and things that are low-in such as low in carbs.